loujie1994/loujie1994.github.io/index.md

 ---

 ## About Me
-I am a postdoc at [CISPA Helmholtz Center for Information Security](https://cispa.de/en/about), Germany, working with [Prof. Michael Backes](https://cispa.de/en/about/director-page) and [Dr. Yang Zhang](https://yangzhangalmo.github.io/).
+I am a postdoc at [CISPA Helmholtz Center for Information Security](https://cispa.de/en/about), Germany, hosted by [Prof. Michael Backes](https://cispa.de/en/about/director-page).
 I received my PhD from [Radboud University](https://www.ru.nl/english/), The Netherlands, under the supervision of [Prof. Martha Larson](https://www.ru.nl/english/people/larson-m/).
 My general research interest is <strong>Machine Learning Security & Privacy</strong>; Most of my work has concentrated on analyzing the vulnerability of deep neural networks to various attacks, e.g., (test-time) adversarial examples and (training-time) data poisons.